-This report contains up to ten sections of results:
+This report contains up to five sections of results:

 - Visit Month Summary- This chart provides a distribution of the counts of the most recent visits to your practice. - Comparison to Statewide Mean This chart graphs patients' experiences within your practice across the summary measures and the global rating item as compared with the state mean.
-This section also explains how sample size is determined and provides information about statistical reliability. - Summary Performance Chart This chart is included in reports for practices with three or more PCPs, these results are publicly reported.
-The chart indicates a practice's score in relation to all other practices sampled in Massachusetts.
-The summary performance measures in this chart are consistent with MHQP's previously reported composites, which have been used for public reporting since 2005.
-The chart reports results for all reported composites and notes which measures will be publicly reported. - Priority Matrix This chart plots your practice's relative performance on summary measures with patients' willingness to recommend your practice on an x/y axis.
-The chart is designed to help guide decisions about where to focus quality improvement efforts at your practice. - Detailed Question-Level Results This section provides detailed results for each question and a question level percentile ranking icon to help your practice make question-by-question decisions about quality improvement.
+This section also explains how sample size is determined and provides information about statistical reliability. - Detailed Question-Level Results This section provides detailed results for each question and a question level percentile ranking icon to help your practice make question-by-question decisions about quality improvement.
 Please note that we have added the top box score (i.e., the percentage of patients whose responses reflect the highest possible category/rating for a given question) and the statewide top box score for comparison purposes.
 This section also summarizes the demographic and health characteristics reported by respondents from your practice.
-Please note that we have included results for self-reported chronic conditions back into this section. - Practice Site Comparative Performance Chart If your practice is part of a medical group with at least two other practices included in the survey, your report will also contain a series of charts comparing the performance of your practice with other practices (blinded) in your medical group across the summary measures. - Provider-Level Comparative Performance Chart If your practice opted to participate in the Provider-Level Survey Program, your report will also contain a series of charts comparing the performance of all the providers in your practice across the summary measures. - Trending Data This chart displays trending data from 2018 to 2019, reflecting the number of respondents and Composite Scores.
-The significant difference identifies statistically significant increase or decrease to prior year results. - Providers from Your Organization Included in the Survey Report This section indicates the names of all providers (PCPs) from your organization whose patients were surveyed as part of the 2019 survey.
-Information regarding PCPs at each practice site was obtained directly from the practice site or medical group through MHQP's Massachusetts Provider Database (MPD).
-All provider rosters used for this survey were updated as of December 31, 2018. - Patient Comments This section includes patient narratives/comments derived from open-ended questions (CG-CAHPS Narrative Elicitation Protocol-beta version) found on the online survey.
+Please note that we have included results for self-reported chronic conditions back into this section. - Provider-Level Comparative Performance Chart If your practice opted to participate in the Provider-Level Survey Program, your report will also contain a series of charts comparing the performance of all the providers in your practice across the summary measures and the global rating item. - Patient Comments This section includes patient narratives/comments derived from open-ended questions (CG-CAHPS Narrative Elicitation Protocol-beta version) found on the online survey.